Fired man leaving office

 Contact a Wrongful Termination Lawyer Discuss Your Case with an Employment Attorney

 At-will employees have rights and legal protections.
-If you have been wrongfully fired from your job, it's crucial that you speak with a wrongful termination lawyer about what happened.
+If you have been wrongfully fired from your job, it's crucial that you speak with our lawyer about what happened.
 Attorney Dan A. Atkerson can review your case and advise you on the next steps you should consider.

 If Mr. Atkerson takes your case, you will not have to pay anything unless your case is successfully resolved.
 This is part of our long-standing commitment to working people and families in the greater Dallas area.